EOLab-HSRW/tambopata-neolink-mqtt/readme.md

 2. Clone this repo

-3. the MQTT Broker container will expect this file to exist, we can use the touch command to create an empty file.
+3. the Mosquitto MQTT Broker container will expect this file to exist, we can use the touch command to create an empty file.

 ```bash
 sudo touch ./mqtt/config/pwfile